kanwren/augustus/README.md

 * A success, meaning that `JSON.parse` and `augustus`'s validation succeeded
 * A syntax error, meaning that `JSON.parse` failed
-    * Runtime exceptions thrown by `JSON.parse` are caught and returned on the value-level instead
+    * Runtime exceptions thrown by `JSON.parse` are caught and returned as part of the return value instead
 * An invalid structure error, meaning that the value deserialized but didn't match the expected structure